stefan-kolb/jaxws-samples/README.md

 ### Minimal
 Minimal example for exposing a Web service with JAX-WS annotations.
+The project can also be run as standalone service via `gradlew java-first:minimal:run`.
 The Web service should be available at `http://localhost:8080/minimal/HistoryService`.

 ### Custom
 In this example more annotations are used to override default conventions of JAX-WS, e.g. the naming of parameters or return types.
+The project can also be run as standalone service via `gradlew java-first:custom:run`.
 The Web service should be available at `http://localhost:8080/custom/HistoryService`.

 ## Deployment-styles